sevkw/zoomcamp_de_project/week1_data_ingestion_postgres_docker/terraform/README.md

 To summarize, we have to go through the following steps to ensure we have our whole infrastructure backed-up properly:

 1. Initiate the Backend resources.
-To do so, please pay attention to the inline comments and comment out the `backend` block in the `terraform` block.
-Other than that, you also need to comment out the resource configuration blocks for your actual infrastructure.
-Do the same for the `outputs.tf`.
-Eventually, you should first run `terraform init` and `terraform apply` with only the backend resources.
+To do so, please first `cd` into the backend directory.
+From there, run `terraform init` and `terraform apply`.

+2. You should have the s3 and dynamoDB resources being provisioned.

-2. After you have provisioned the backend resources, you should uncomment the `backend{}` block in the `main.tf` as well as the infrastructure resources' variables and outputs.
-After that run `terraform init` and `terraform apply` again to fully provision your infrastructure that will be backed up in cloud.
+3. After you have provisioned the backend resources, go back to the terraform directory, and run `terraform init` and `terraform apply`.
+This will get the infrastructure provisioned for the s3 bucket for raw data and the Redshift.
+Note that the infrastructure will have a remote backend.
+4. To avoid being charged for Redshift instances, you can run `terraform destroy` to remove all the infrastructure services.
+Please ensure you are running `terraform destroy` in the `terraform` directory, not the `backend` directory.

+# Reference

+- When I ran `terraform destroy`, an ERROR message saying `Redshift Cluster Instance FinalSnapshotIndentifier is required when a fianl snapshot is required` came up.
+I found [this Stackoverflow](https://stackoverflow.com/questions/50930470/terraform-error-rds-cluster-finalsnapshotidentifier-is-required-when-a-final-s) thread to be helpful.